Doug Flutie: Personal life

 Flutie is the older brother of the CFL's fourth all-time receptions leader, Darren Flutie.
 Flutie also has an older brother, Bill, and an older sister, Denise.
 His nephew Billy Flutie (son of Bill) was a wide receiver/punter at Boston College from 2007 to 2010.
-Another of Flutie's nephews, Troy (son of Darren), played quarterback and wide receiver for Boston College from 2015 to 2017.
+Another one of Flutie's nephews, Troy (son of Darren), played quarterback and wide receiver at Boston College from 2015 to 2017.
 Flutie is the second son of Richard and Joan Flutie.

 Flutie is married to his high school sweetheart, Laurie (née Fortier).
-They have a daughter, Alexa, formerly a New England Patriots Cheerleader and San Diego Chargers Cheerleader, and a son, Doug Jr, who has autism.
+They have a daughter, Alexa, formerly a New England Patriots Cheerleader and San Diego Chargers Cheerleader, and a son, Doug Jr, who has childhood disintegrative disorder, a very rare severe late onset form of autism spectrum disorder.
 The Fluties established The Doug Flutie Jr. Foundation for Autism, Inc. in honor of him.
 Flutie also created a cereal, Flutie Flakes, with the benefits going toward this organization.
+On top of this he holds a yearly 5k race in Natick with the proceeds benefiting over 30+ New England based autism serving organizations.

+In 2006, Flutie was honored by the city of Boston, being given the Red, White & Blue Award for his unyielding support of the Boston community.
+In 2010 he was named the Central Florida Humanitarian of the year for his philanthropic efforts.

 In his free time, he attends college football and basketball games at his alma mater Boston College and was a season ticket-holder.
 He has spent his summers in Bethany Beach, Delaware, frequenting basketball courts.
 He also has worked with the local Massachusetts Eastern Bank and is a spokesman for Natick/Framingham's Metrowest Medical Center.
 He is a member of the Longfellow Sports Clubs at their Wayland and Natick locations.
 Flutie relocated from Natick to Florida, but was honored by Natick in November 2007 by being inducted into the Natick High School Wall of Achievement.
 A short stretch of road connecting the Natick Mall and the Shoppers World in Natick/Framingham, Massachusetts is named "Flutie Pass" in honor of his historic 1984 play against Miami.

 Flutie frequents Melbourne Beach, Florida in winter, and a sports field complex there is named after him.

-For a time, he was part-owner of a restaurant in New York City's South Street Seaport named "Flutie's."
+For a time, he was part-owner of a restaurant in New York City's South Street Seaport named "Flutie's".

 In February 2021, Flutie won the WWE 24/7 Championship from R-Truth during a celebrity flag football tournament, though he would then immediately drop the title back to Truth.